R v Penguin Books Ltd: Closing statements

 After three hours of deliberation the jury returned a unanimous verdict of not guilty.

 Legal and cultural consequences

-Lord Teviot moved for the Second Macmillan ministry to ban all such publications on 14 December 1960; peers exchanged 18,770 words but voted down his motion on an aye/noe (spoken) vote.
-An aye vote would have needed Commons backing to make legal change.
+Lord Teviot moved for the Second Macmillan ministry to ban all such publications on 14 December 1960; peers exchanged 18,770 words but voted down his motion in a spoken vote.
+Had the vote succeeded, it still would have needed backing from the House of Commons to create any legal changes.